-This is all-embracing, and the modular concept of the ISM Code is also flexible enough to offer a framework for continuous improvement that can accommodate cyber security in a company's SMS.
+This is all-embracing, and the modular concept of the ISM Code is also flexible enough to offer a framework for continuous improvement that can accommodate cyber security in a superyacht's SMS.

-Even so, individual companies will clearly vary in terms of systems, personnel, procedures and preparedness.
-The risks to a specific ship will also be unique and dependent upon the specific integration of cyber systems aboard.
+Even so, individual superyachts will clearly vary in terms of systems, personnel, procedures and preparedness.
+The risks to a specific yacht will also be unique and dependent upon the specific integration of cyber systems aboard.

-It is nonetheless up to ship owners and operators to assess their cyber risks and to implement appropriate mitigating measures: each 'Document of Compliance' holder must consider their own cyber risks and implement necessary measures in their SMS.
+It is nonetheless up to superyacht owners and managers to assess their cyber risks and to implement appropriate mitigating measures: each 'Document of Compliance' holder must consider their own cyber risks and implement necessary measures in their SMS.